Polsia-Inc/companyos/engineering_execution_plan_v0.25.md

 **Tasks:**

 1.  **Modify Orchestrator (`src/orchestrator/runAllAgents.ts`):**
-    *   Accumulate the complete interaction data for each agent (initial brief, user responses, agent replies).
-Store this conversation history.
-(Partially done: `interactionHistory` array exists).
+    *   ✅ Accumulate the complete interaction data for each agent (`interactionHistory` array).
+(Done in Phase 1, used here).
-    *   After all agent interactions are complete, pass the collected history (along with the original Pulse) to the `chiefOfStaffAgent`.
+    *   ✅ After all agent interactions are complete, pass the collected history (along with the original Pulse) to the `chiefOfStaffAgent`.

 2.  **Update Chief of Staff Agent (`src/agents/chiefOfStaffAgent.ts`):**
-    *   Modify the agent's input type/interface to accept the list of agent conversation histories (`AgentInteraction[]`).
+    *   ✅ Modify the agent's input type/interface to accept the list of agent conversation histories (`AgentInteraction[]`) (Used new `ChiefOfStaffInput` type).
-    *   Update the agent's internal logic and prompt (`prompts/chiefOfStaffAgent.txt`) to process these histories and generate the final prioritized recommendation.
+    *   ✅ Update the agent's internal logic and prompt (`prompts/chiefOfStaffPrompt.txt`) to process these histories and generate the final prioritized recommendation.

 3.  **Enhance Output Saving:**
-    *   Update the JSON (`outputs/YYYY-MM-DD.json`) and Markdown (`outputs/YYYY-MM-DD.summary.md`) output generation to include:
+    *   ✅ Update the JSON (`outputs/YYYY-MM-DD.json`) and Markdown (`outputs/YYYY-MM-DD.summary.md`) output generation to include:
-        *   The full conversation thread for each agent (`interactionHistory`).
+        *   ✅ The full conversation thread for each agent (`interactionHistory`).
-        *   The final CoS recommendation derived from these threads.
+        *   ✅ The final CoS recommendation derived from these threads.

-**Testing:**
+**Testing:** ✅ (Completed successfully)

 *   Run `npm run start:orchestrator`.
 *   Interact with several agents using `Next`, `Respond`, and `Skip`.